-The Office of Student Development provides student development opportunities through numerous extra- and co-curricular activities, including student employment, community service, commuter programs, and cultural programs.
-Other key areas offering co-curricular opportunities are Housing and Residential Services, Athletics and Recreation, the Center for Diversity and Inclusiveness, and the Library.
+FSU offers robust opportunities for student involvement, providing meaningful leadership experiences through co-curricular activities, participation in campus organizations and governance, volunteer and work experiences.
+The Office of Student Development provides student development opportunities through numerous extra- and co-curricular activities, including student employment, community service initiatives, commuter programs, and cultural programs.
+Other key areas offering co-curricular opportunities are Housing & Residential Services, Athletics and Recreation, the Center for Diversity and Inclusiveness, and the Library.

-Campus clubs and the Student Government Association (SGA) offer leadership opportunities.
-Membership in the 75 currently active campus clubs, three sororities, and three fraternities is open to all students.
-The SGA represents students by participating in campus-wide committees and governing the committees responsible for student affairs, activities, and clubs.
-SGA representatives serve on 24 FSU committees, including the five major governance committees.
+Campus clubs and the Student Government Association (SGA) offer leadership opportunities, as do community volunteer opportunities.
+Membership in the 75 currently active campus clubs, 3 sororities, and 3 fraternities is open to all students.
+The SGA empowers the Student Body and represents their issues by participating in campus-wide committees and governing the committees responsible for student affairs, activities, and clubs.
+SGA representatives serve on 24 university committees, including the university's five major governance committees.

 Leadership opportunities are also available as undergraduate employment.
-The Hammond Campus Center employs students in leadership roles, and students also work as Orientation Leaders, Resident Assistants, Athletic Home Game Management, Recreation Center Attendants, Intramural Officials, Peer Leaders, Campus Center Managers, Center for Diversity and Inclusiveness Program Assistants, Tutors, and Peer Mentors.
+The Hammond Campus Center employs 45-50 students in leadership roles, and students also work as Orientation Leaders, Resident Assistants, Athletic Home Game Management, Recreation Center Attendants, Intramural Officials, Peer Leaders, Campus Center Managers, Center for Diversity and Inclusiveness Program Assistants, Tutors, and Peer Mentors.
 Paid employment makes leadership roles accessible to all students, including those who must work to afford college.

-The Department of Athletics and Recreation provides high quality athletic and recreation programs that challenge students and support their academic endeavors, extending education beyond the classroom and fostering engagement, leadership, and a lifelong commitment to health and wellness.
-Undergraduate athletes must meet admission standards, and Financial Aid follows all Division III NCAA regulations.
+The Department of Athletics and Recreation provides high quality athletic and recreation programs that challenge students and support their academic endeavors, extending education beyond the classroom, fostering student engagement, leadership and development, and a lifelong commitment to health and wellness.
+Undergraduate Athletes, like all students, must meet our admission standards in order to be accepted, and Financial Aid follows all NCAA regulations for a D3 school.
 Athlete eligibility requirements, published in the student athlete handbook and academic catalog, are the same as progress requirements for all students.
-The average student athlete GPA is between 2.9 and 3.0, and many student-athletes are placed on MASCAC all-academic teams and the National Student Athlete Honor Society.
+The average department GPA is usually between 2.9 and 3.0, and we place many student-athletes on MASCAC all-academic teams and on the National Student Athlete Honor Society.